Veggie Desserts

 • If you forage your nettles, choose the top 4 sets of leaves (they're more tender) and be sure to use rubber gloves.
 Forage away from busy paths, roads and sources of pollution.

-• If you're struggling to puree the nettles, add the lemon juice at that stage.
-A stick immersion blender or standard blender work well for pureeing.
+• A stick immersion blender or standard blender work well for pureeing.

 • Ensure the nettles are pureed completely for the best solid green colour.
 If you can't puree it fully the cake will still be delicious, but the colour will be more flecks of green than solid green.